 Public benefits serve as critical safety nets for individuals and families in need, providing struggling people with a roof over their head, food in their stomachs, care for their children, and health care.
 However, access to such benefits turns on income and frequently just a minor increase in income can trigger a loss of these key benefits.
 For example a raise of \$.50/an hour can very well result in the financial loss of a benefit such as Supplemental Assistance Nutritional Program (SNAP, formerly "food stamps"), child care subsidies, or Hoosier Healthwise, a health care program for children and pregnant women.
 The consequence is that people are either 1) disincentivized to work or 2) work even harder, but are financially less well off.
-In neither scenario are people moving toward self-sufficiency.
-One well-recognized way to address the Cliff Effect is to raise the gross income limits for such benefits; another is to provide for a gradual phase out of benefits, rather than pushing people off the economic cliff.
-And while such policy recommendations are beyond the jurisdiction of local government, these policies clearly detrimentally affect local residents and are a real part of Bloomington's larger affordability problem.
+In neither scenario are persons realizing any sort of economic mobility and in neither scenario are people moving toward self-sufficiency.
+One well-recognized way to address the Cliff Effect is to raise the gross income limits for such benefits; another is to provide for a gradual phase out of benefits, rather than pushing people off the economic cliff.20 And while such policy recommendations are beyond the jurisdiction of local government, these policies clearly detrimentally affect local residents and are a real part of Bloomington's larger affordability problem.